winitzki/scall/tutorial/programming_dhall.md

    a  b      2 /\   (a, 1) (b, 1) (c, 3) (c, 4)
               3  4
 ```
-This is a "padding `zip`" behavior:  the missing branches are padded by repeating the last leaf value found along the branch.
+This is a "padding `zip`" behavior:  all missing branches are padded by repeating the last leaf value found before the branch.
-The resulting tree shape becomes the lowest upper bound of the shapes of the two input trees.
+The resulting tree shape becomes union of the shapes of the two input trees.

 #### Binary trees with data in branch nodes